 Kinizsi Pál, general of King Matthias

-Kinizsi Pál (1432–1494), also known as Paulus de Kenezy (in Latin) or Paul Cneazul or Pavel Chinezu (in Romanian) was a general in the service of Hungarian army under King Matthias Corvinus.
+Kinizsi Pál (1432–1494), also known as Paulus de Kenezy (in Latin) or Paul Cneazul or Pavel Chinezu (in Romanian) was a general in the service of the Hungarian army under King Matthias Corvinus.
 Not only Hungarians but Serbians and Romanians claim him their hero.
 Yet, as I would always say: in this age the love of the Land and the loyalty to the monarch along with the religion was more important than the language.
 Note, in my articles I use the Eastern name order for Hungarian names where family names come first.

 He was the Count of Temes County (in the historical Banat region, now part of Serbia and Romania) from 1484 and Captain-General of the Lower Parts.
 He was general of King Matthias’ famed Black Army.
 He is famous for his victory over the Ottomans in the Battle of Breadfield in October 1479.
 He is one of the few generals in the world who never lost a single battle nor a personal fight.

 According to some Serbian historians, he was of Serbian origin, and was possibly a descendant of Vuk Branković, though this could not be determined.
 According to Hungarian and Romanian folk tales, the king was hunting in the Bakony forest near the mill where he worked and asked for a drink; Kinizsi, to show his strength, served the cup on a millstone.
 The king, impressed, took him into his service, where Kinizsi’s strength, prowess, and loyalty earned him rapid promotion.

-He is said to have wielded two greatswords in battle and to have danced a victory dance after the Battle of Kenyérmező with a captured or dead Turk under each arm and a third held with his hair or belt in his teeth.
+He is said to have wielded two swords in battle and to have danced a victory dance after the Battle of Kenyérmező (aka Breadfield) with a captured or dead Turk under each arm and a third held with his hair or belt in his teeth.

 The first mention of his name is in 1464, in a Latin written document mentioning that Egrenius (His Excellency) Paulus de Kenezy receives possession in Abaúj County.
 Later in 1510, his name appears also in form of “Paulo de Kynys Comiti Themesiensi et Generali Capetaneo partium Regni nostrum inferiorum”.